mail-cci/antispam/README.md

 The program will start the milter and HTTP servers using the ports defined in the configuration file.

+DKIM public keys retrieved during verification are cached in Redis.
+The TTL for these entries can be configured via `auth.dkim.cache_ttl` in `config.yaml`.

 ## Logging

 Logs are written under the directory specified by `log.path`.
 Each module